Chase Ink Cash Complete Guide

 United MileagePlusUnited offers free award changes and free cancelations.
 Like Avianca and Aeroplan, United never charges fuel surcharges for awards.
 Unfortunately, United charges many more miles for international first class awards.
 Good uses of miles include United's Excursionist Perk awards and (sometimes) dynamically priced United economy awards.

-Virgin Atlantic Flying ClubVirgin Atlantic offers a few great sweet spot awards including US to Europe on Delta One business class for 50K points one-way.
+Virgin Atlantic Flying ClubVirgin Atlantic offers a few excellent sweet spot awards.
 See: Best uses for Virgin Atlantic points (Sweet Spot Spotlight).

 Other ways to redeem points